syncfusion-content/wpf-docs/wpf/Maps/Map-Shape-Labels.md

 ---
 layout: post
 title: Map Shape Labels | SfMap | wpf | Syncfusion
-description: map shape labels
+description: This section describes WPF SfMaps control ShapeFileLayer labels customization with LabelPath property.
 platform: wpf
 control: SfMap
 documentation: ug
 ---

-# Map Shape Labels
+# Map Shape Labels in WPF Maps (SfMap)

 Labels for map shapes can be displayed by using the [`LabelPath`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LabelPath.html) of ShapeFileLayer.
 The value of LabelPath must be a field name specified in the .dbf file corresponding to the shapefile.

 <table>